MarcDiethelm/xtc/README.md

 Both additional files are lised in `.gitignore` and won't be committed to your repository. `config-local` is also listed `.jitsuignore`, so if you're using Nodejitsu for hosting this file will never be deployed.
 Use `config-secret.js` for authentication data, SSL certs and so on.

+### Asset Building: Grunt

+Before you can start the server you need to generate the assets for the frontend.
+Use the terminal in your project folder and enter `grunt`.
+That's it.
+Grunt will watch all your JS and Less/CSS source files as configured in Gruntfile.js and re-generate the assets automatically when you edit them.
+You will have to re-start Grunt for it to register any new files though!

+todo: sprites generation with node-glue

+### Start the server!

+Use a different terminal in your project folder (do you know `screen`?) and start the server with `node app.js`.

+## Manual

+### Naming Convention

+- use - (hyphen for pretty much everything: module names, skins, template files)
+- 'lib' is for any third-party code that we don't touch: libraries, jquery plugins

 ### Templates and views